 Within your own band:

 Be mindful of the space you are given.
 Don’t leave various pairs of your shoes strewn across the dressing room floor, or your half-eaten tuna sandwich on the table in the bus all day.
 Read the room—if people mentally need some space, let them be.
 Bear in mind your ‘bathroom manners’ too; if you had three coffees and a plate of chilli and really need to use the toilet after soundcheck, perhaps use the venue toilets.
-Spending far too long in the single green room toilet, leaving your touring party with stinging nostrils is not ideal.
-In general, it’s good to be self-aware and ask yourself, “am I making too much noise on the bus?”
+Spending far too long in the only green room toilet, leaving your touring party with stinging nostrils is not ideal.
+A tour manager friend of mine made this suggestion: in general, it’s good to be self-aware and ask yourself, “am I making too much noise on the bus?”
 “Am I smelly?”
 “Am I rubbing anyone up the wrong way?”

 4. If you’re on a tour bus, there are a few rules.

 The number one big rule is no number two’s in the toilet.
 Also no toilet paper can go down there—put it in the bin.
 For this reason, the bathroom can start to smell bad, fast, but your bus driver should be in charge of taking out the trash.
 Try to help the cause by not pissing all over the floor.
 You sleep with your feet facing forward in your bunk.
-The bus becomes your very small home that’s often shared with many people.
-Keep your belongings neat and tidy and in your bunk if possible.
+The bus becomes your very small home that’s often shared with many people, so keep your belongings neat and tidy and in your bunk if possible.
 There may be a spare ‘junk bunk’ that you could keep a rucksack on.
 Don’t slam the door to the bunk area when people might be sleeping.
+Keep the bus temperature on the colder side, and don’t keep adjusting the thermostat without checking with the group.
 Implement common sense and courtesy; clean up after yourself and it’s usually worth checking with your group before bringing anybody outside of your team onto the bus.

 5. Don’t burn yourself out.